 Note we are in the process of revising this website, thus some of our materials may be in the process of being updated, so please use as a guide only.

 Splash operates from Australia, a country that has one of the strictest structural engineering codes in the world, so our structures design automatically fall in line with Australian and New Zealand codes.
-We impose these standards upon our Asian factories for all structure that we will sell internationally, even though Australian and New Zealand standards exceed the internationally accepted IBC (International Building Codes) standards.
+We impose these standards upon our Asian factories for all structure that we will sell internationally, even though our requirements exceed the internationally accepted IBC (International Building Codes) standards.
 Our factories have dealt with the west for some years and taken measures to meet the Quality Assurance Certifications of western manufacturers.

 Splash provides Warranties and Certifications on behalf of our Chinese and Korean Factories.

 Australia and New Zealand have their own specific rules relating to structural engineering and all locally manufactured and imported shelters must comply with these rules.
 Arch Shelters Industrial Tents can be temporary (not exceeding 6 months) or semi-permanent (fixed but transportable) therefore structural design and engineering complies with AS/NZS 1170 Building Codes to meet the weather and terrain standards of Australia and New Zealand, including cyclone and earthquake. (this means we must use the correct ballast and wall reinforcements - e.g. quake or cyclone rods)

 Australia and New Zealand AS/NZS 1170.2:2011 (Document on International Compliance)

 In countries where they have adopted International Building Codes or better, the requirements may differ slightly, but not a great deal for the "siting" of Portable Structures, so we offer this explanation of how the system works Australia (and most Commonwealth countries) including many other European countries.